maxibor/floria-strainer/README.md

 INFO - Writing the BAM file in tag mode to floria_strained.bam.
 ```

-## Running floria and floria-strainer on your date
+## Running floria and floria-strainer on your own data

 ### 1. Variant calling